tohidlo/tohidlo/README.md

 # Hi there! 👋
-  PHP developer passionate about solving challenging problems and learning new skills.
+  PHP developer passionate about solving challenging problems and learning new skills

 ---